 - Where the buyer is in their shopping journey.
 Landing pages targeting users at the top of the funnel will typically have few form fields than those targeting users at the bottom of the funnel.

-- Consider how your forms will look on mobile devices.
-Most of your users will be coming from a mobile device.
+- How your forms will look on mobile devices.
+Most users will be using mobile device.
 Make sure your form (and landing page) is mobile-responsive.

-- Ask for information you must-have.
-For example, if your offer is an eBook you need to ask for nothing more than a name and email address.
-If your offer is a free consultation you may include a phone number field on your form.
+- Ask for information you must have based on the value of your offer.
+For example, if your offer is a top-of-the-funnel eBook you need to ask for nothing more than a name and email address.
+However, if your offer is a free consultation you require more information from leads such as a phone number, company name, and job title.

 6. Use contrasting colors